 This is a book club focused on books considered to be classics of literature.
 Each month a new book is read, and discussed at the meeting.

 Date/time: one Wednesday per month (TBA), 4:00 PM

 Join other incurable readers for an informal round table one Wednesday afternoon a month @ 4:00 pm.
 Whether you prefer literary fiction, biographies, nonfiction, science fiction, plays, detective series, or graphic novels, you’re welcome to join this eclectic group.
 We talk about what we’re currently reading (or listening to), where we get our recommendations, trends in publishing, and anything else that interests us.
 No prerequisite or homework!

 Date/time: 3rd Thursday of the month, 2:00-3:30 PM

-Viewpoints is a monthly round-table discussion, facilitated by Jay Russell, of current domestic and international events and issues (often, but not always, political), and other subjects not necessarily tied to the headlines of the day (such as cultural appropriation, the impacts of social media and technology and societal polarization).
+Viewpoints is a monthly round-table discussion of current domestic and international events and issues (often, but not always, political), and other subjects not necessarily tied to the headlines of the day (such as cultural appropriation, the impacts of social media and technology and societal polarization).
 Each month’s participants choose four topics for roughly 20 minute discussions.